• Home

 Hassett, Bessent

-Kevin Hassett, director of the National Economic Council and the current favorite to take over as Federal Reserve chairman, argued on Thursday President Donald Trump’s sweeping tariffs are playing a meaningful role in tackling America’s $38 trillion national debt.
-In conversation with billionaire David Rubenstein, the Carlyle cofounder, Hassett argued the first step to tackling the debt was to reduce it relative to target: “And we clearly are doing that with the big reductions in the deficit right now.”
+Kevin Hassett, director of the National Economic Council and the current favorite to take over as Federal Reserve chair, argued on Thursday that President Donald Trump’s sweeping tariffs are playing a meaningful role in tackling America’s $38 trillion national debt.
+In conversation with billionaire David Rubenstein, a cofounder of the Carlyle Group, Hassett said the first step to tackling the debt was to reduce it relative to target: “And we clearly are doing that with the big reductions in the deficit right now.”

 Recommended Video

-Hassett continued, saying he’s not only bullish about growth in the economy, but “the fact that we have tariff revenue and we’ve got a lot more spending restraint than was here in the past.”
-He noted tariffs are an important part of Trump’s economic policy and “a lot of the revenue coming in to the Treasury” is from tariffs.
-Hassett cast tariffs as part of a broader supply-side strategy he said he believes can boost growth, widen the tax base and, over time, ease the debt burden.
+Hassett added that he’s not only bullish about growth in the economy but “the fact that we have tariff revenue and we’ve got a lot more spending restraint than was here in the past.”
+He noted tariffs are an important part of Trump’s economic policy and that “a lot of the revenue coming into the Treasury” is from tariffs.
+Hassett cast tariffs as part of a broader supply-side strategy he said he believes can boost growth, widen the tax base, and, over time, ease the debt burden.

-To be sure, the jump in tariff revenue from 2024 to 2025 is considerable, roughly triple or quadruple the level from the year before, as calculated by Apollo Global Management’s Torsten Slok in September (as shown below).
-But Hassett’s claim of spending restraint has been challenged by budget watchdogs, notably the Peter G. Peterson Institute and Committee for a Responsible Federal Budget, the former of which calculated the debt’s growth by $1 trillion in just two months was the fastest ever recorded outside of the pandemic.
+To be sure, the jump in tariff revenue from 2024 to 2025 is considerable, roughly triple or quadruple the level from the year before, as calculated by Apollo Global Management chief economist Torsten Slok in September (as shown below).
+But Hassett’s claim of spending restraint has been challenged by budget watchdogs, notably the Peter G. Peterson Institute and Committee for a Responsible Federal Budget, the former of which calculated the debt’s growth by $1 trillion in just two months was the fastest-ever recorded outside of the pandemic.

 Supreme Court watching